-In this course, students will analyze the basic concepts of cost in the production process of nonmanufacturing manufacturing and companies.
+In this course, students will analyze the basic concepts of cost in the production process of manufacturing and nonmanufacturing companies.
 They will discuss the conceptual framework of a company's cost systems.
-Additionally, they will analyze and explain the role of cost accounting in a company's decisionmaking process.
+Additionally, they will analyze and explain the role of cost accounting in a company's decision-making process.
 (Pre-requisites: ACCO 2100, 2200)